 The pathway is built around core modules which focus on the theories and debates surrounding:

-- the role and impact of cultures of communication and media in the digital age
+- the impact of digital cultures and communication on everyday life and experience in the digital age.

 - research methods used in media and communication research.